jeffmer/JeffsBangleAppsDev/apps/magnav/README.md

 # Navigation Compass

 This is a tilt and roll compensated compass with a linear display.
-The compass will  display the same direction that it shows when flat as when it is tilted (rotation around the W-S axis) or rolled (rotation around the N-S) axis.
+The compass will  display the same direction that it shows when flat as when it is tilted (rotation around the W-S axis) or rolled (rotation around the N-S) axis. *Even with compensation, it would be beyond foolish to rely solely on this app for any serious navigational purpose.*

 ![](screenshot.jpg)